 Overwatering: String of Pearls store water in their leaves, when overwatered they store too much water and become shrivelled and mushy.

 Underwatering: If the pearls look flat, dry and shrivelled the soil is too dry.
 Give the plant a good watering and it should perk back up.
-Cut back on the watering and the plant should perk back to normal.
 You can remove any stems that are too far gone.